Solar wind test of the de Broglie-Proca's massive photon with Cluster multi-spacecraft data: Dealing with Cluster data

-Conversely, a meaningful assessment of the current density from the ion and electron moments is not possible due to inherent instrument limitations.
-Ion electrostatic analyzers, such as that on-board Cluster \cite{reetal01}, can saturate in the solar wind due to the presence of high fluxes, and thereby resulting often in incorrect ion moments.
-Further, the computation of the moments from the electron electrostatic analyzers on-board Cluster is affected by photoelectrons and spacecraft charging issues \cite{joetal97}.
-The assessed value of the current from the particle detectors for this event (as well as for other events) is much larger than those from the curlometer (this is mostly due to the differences in the velocities, while the estimate of particle density is reasonable).
-These large values are not consistent with the values expected from the difference $\mid \vec{j}_P - \vec{j}_B\mid$, based on earlier findings of the upper limit of $m_\gamma$, in the range $10^{-54}$ - $10^{-50}$ kg.
-Besides, measurements in other regions of space, {\it e.g.} Earth's magnetosphere, typically show that this difference is small \cite{heetal08}.
-We have therefore disregarded particle instrument data to avoid unjustified claims on experimental limits, or even more, on the discovery of a massive photon.
-Nevertheless, we can still put a conservative upper limit on $m_\gamma$.
-We write (for $\Delta$ indicating the absolute error)
+The particle current density is $<\!j_P\!> {\approx }~(1.86 \pm 3) \times 10^{-8}$ A~m$^{-2}$, Fig. \ref{fig4}.
+In all events considered, we have not found significantly lower values of $j_{P}$ and of its error.
+An accurate assessment is difficult due to inherent instrument limitations.
+Ion electrostatic analysers \cite{reetal01} can saturate in the solar wind due to the presence of high fluxes, resulting often in incorrect ion currents.
+The computation of the currents from electron analyzers is affected by photoelectrons and spacecraft charging issues \cite{joetal97}.
+The value of the current density $j_P$ for this event (as well as for other events) is much larger than that from the curlometer.
+This is mostly due to the differences in the velocities, while the estimate on density is reasonable.
+Figure \ref{fig4} shows two (for other events up to four) orders of magnitude between $j_P$ and $j_B$.
+While we can't exclude that (part of) this difference is {due to the dBP massive photon}, the large uncertainties of particle currents hint forcefully to instrumental limits.